sonictim/SMDupeRemover/README.md

 > NOTE: `SMDupe_tags.txt` will only be processed with the --prune-tags or -t option

 ### SMDupe_order.txt
+This file allows you to create your own Logic for how the program decides which file to keep when it finds duplicates.
+It uses SQL ORDER logic.

 The default logic when comparing similar filenames on what to keep is:

 > duration DESC